 Healthy soil is key for climate adaptation: critical for water capture, conservation, cleansing, and for reducing the peak flow of flood waters, for carbon sequestration and air cleansing, and for habitat.
 A host of organisms including plants, animals, invertebrates, and micoorganisms together with chemical and other physical processes support higher function:

-- The majority of soil organic carbon is in the form of below-ground biomass.
-Trees are well known for carbon sequestration and contribute to this factor, but the potential is actually exceeded by mulch and debris locked up in soil—as in the instance of wetlands (Nahlik and Fennessy 2016)—microorganisms (Kaiser et. al. 2015), and by deep-rooted shrubs and perennials (Sørensen et. al. 2018, Clemmensen et. al. 2013)
+The majority of soil organic carbon is in the form of below-ground biomass.
+Trees are well known for carbon sequestration, but the potential is actually exceeded by mulch and debris locked up in soil—as in the instance of wetlands (Nahlik and Fennessy 2016)—microorganisms (Kaiser et. al. 2015), and by deep-rooted shrubs and perennials (Sørensen et. al. 2018, Clemmensen et. al. 2013)

 These benefits can be realized by small steps: reducing impermeable surfaces like concrete and asphalt, planting native plants, mulching, and avoiding and removing invasive weeds that crowd out habitat diversity.
 Together these actions with policy and planning can contribute to the protection and conservation of rivers, floodplains, wetlands, chaparral, woodlands, and other habitats that maximize these benefits and support communities to be regenerative and resilient.